 How do the races work, and how many points are on offer?

 Races are races.
 They begin with a standing start, determined by their qualifying places, and last for a specific number of laps, depending on the location.
-Additional laps can be added up to three laps prior to the end of the race, if warranted, due to Safety Car or yellow flag interruptions.
+Additional laps can be added up to three laps prior to the end of the race, if warranted, due to Safety Car or Yellow Flag interruptions.

 Points are awarded to the top 10 finishers, with the winner receiving 25 in total, then 18, 15, 12, 10, eight, six, four, two and one for second place to 10th.
 The driver with the fastest lap inside the top 10 gains an additional point.